sancliffe/gke-ollama-spot-ai/README.md

 Hey, just wanted to let you know that development on this project has stopped.
 Turns out I ran out of free credits while using Google Cloud to test the deployment.
+The code that is currently checked doesn't work.
+I refactored it after tagging a beta and there are now issues.
+The code tagged and released as v1.0.0-beta worked during the last deployment test.

 GKE Autopilot: Cost-Optimized AI Inference with Ollama